Chamomile: The Flower That Symbolizes Inner Peace, Patience, and Quiet Strength

 The Cultural Significance of Chamomile Flowers

-The Egyptians were among the first to cultivate the plant and use it as a herbal remedy.
+The Egyptians were among the first to cultivate and use the plant as a herbal remedy.
 They believed it cured a severe condition that is now understood to be a form of malaria.
 However, Chamomile isn’t an effective treatment for it.

-Nonetheless, the flower developed a strong meaning of healing, good health, and the power of the sun.
+Nonetheless, the flower developed a strong meaning of healing, good health, and the sun’s power.
 Residues of chamomile flowers have been recovered from the tombs of many vital officials from varying eras of Egypt’s history.

 European Relaxation Lore

-In its native range in Western Europe, the German variety of Chamomile developed the meaning that it is most commonly associated with today.
+In its native range in Western Europe, the German Chamomile variety developed the meaning it is most commonly associated with today.

-Europeans using the herb as a cure-all for many different diseases realized its primary effect was for relaxation and calming.
+Europeans using the herb as a cure-all for many diseases realized its primary effect was relaxation and calming.
 Today, it is most commonly used still as a sleep-inducing tea at bedtime.

 Beyond use as a herbal remedy, many people see Chamomile as a symbol of calmness, peace, and even healing.